 - Slowly increase the amount of exercise they are getting as the day light hours become longer.

-- For cats it is important that they toys are rotated and put away in between as they can easily get bored of them and stop playing/exercising.
+- For cats it is important that their toys are rotated and put away in between, as they can easily get bored of them and stop playing/exercising.

 - Nurse weight clinics – our nurses are happy to see your pet in an appointment – they will weight your pet, measure certain areas, discuss diet and provide helpful information, advice and encouragement with regular visits.
 If your dog or cat is very overweight they can design a safe weight loss plan for them.